Code-Institute-Submissions/paulday966-milestone1/README.md

 ![Image to show textarea without onfocus border](https://github.com/paulday966/milestone1/blob/master/documentation/images/textarea-noborder.jpg)

-While I was building the website I found lots of errors in the HTML and CSS which I was able to fix.
+While I was building the website, I found lots of errors in the HTML and CSS which I was able to fix.
 Once I had fixed errors, I rechecked the pages to make sure the errors didn't happen again.
-Now that the website is finished I haven't found any bugs and my friends that have tested it didn't find any errors.
+Now that the website is finished, I haven't found any bugs and my friends that have tested it didn't find any errors.

 ### Deployment